chayansraj/SMS-Spam-Filter/README.md

 # SMS-Spam-Filter
-Natural Language Processing algorithm for effective Spam SMS Detection.
+Use of Natural Language Processing algorithm for classifying Spam/Ham SMS.